justb4/justobjects.nl/content/drafts/index.md

 ### More Contributions - Handy Docker Images

-To support many of the Cloud services and Open Source projects, I develop and maintain [handy Docker Images][62], also available from [my DockerHub][24], ongoing in 2021, for many moved to Github Workflows build/push, replacing DockerHub Autobuild (still awaiting Open Source waver...):
+To support many of the Cloud services and Open Source projects, I develop and maintain [handy Docker Images][62], also available from [my DockerHub][24].
+Ongoing in 2021.
+In the progress of moving all to Github Workflows build/push, replacing DockerHub Autobuild (still awaiting DockerHub Open Source waiver...):

 * [docker-awstats][25] - AWStats in Docker, oldie, but very effective webstats.
 Deploy multiple instances in single Docker container.
 Highly configurable, e.g. also for [Traefik][26] access logs.
 * [docker-jmeter][27] - [Apache JMeter][28] wrapped in Docker.
-Over 10 million pulls at end of 2021 (and zero donations)!
+Over 10 million pulls at end of 2021.
+And 180 stars, but still [zero donations](https://www.paypal.com/donate/?cmd=_s-xclick&hosted_button_id=3QZW9SNGCWBM4)!
+C'mon people, not even using JMeter myself...
 * [docker-mapfish-print][29] - for MapFish Print **version 3**.
 MapFish Print allows printing maps as PDFs.
 * [docker-mapfish-print2][30] - for MapFish Print **version 2** - This version is still used in quite some contexts, at least for [Heron][20] and [KadViewer][31].
 * [docker-rclone][32] - Docker image to perform a [rclone][63] sync based on a cron schedule, with [healthchecks.io][64] monitoring.